xylee95/MD-PGT/README.md

 - (De)centralized policy gradient (PG)

 # To do:
+- Implement arguments to take in different opts and different reward functions
+- Compare across different optimizers (Adam, SGD, RMSProp) and reward function ( -f(x) and x)
 - Run one complete set experiments to compare decentralized vs centralized for all enviroment once before moving to MD-PGT
 - Implement MD-PGT (decentralized version with gradient tracking and variance reduction)
 - Implement more test functions (Complex convex functions, Griewank, Etc)